Larvik: Recreation areas

-Recreation areas include the beach Lydhusstranda at Naverfjorden.
+Recreation areas in Larvik include the beach Lydhusstranda at Naverfjorden.

-Numedalslågen, which is considered one of Norway's best salmon fishing rivers, is located in Larvik.
-Freshwater fishing is also common at Goksjø Lake, which lies on the Sandefjord-Larvik border.
+The river Numedalslågen is considered to be one of Norway's best salmon fishing rivers.
+Freshwater fishing is also common at the lake Goksjø, which lies on the Sandefjord-Larvik border.
 Fish species in this lake include Northern pike, European perch, Ide, Common dace, European eel, Salmon, and Brown trout.
 The lake is also used for ice-skating, canoeing, swimming, boating, and other recreational activities.